danchoi/fredit/README.md

 handlers.

 ## Why fredit?
-Because it helps me delegate
+Because it helps me get helped

 On a current Rails project, I needed to delegate responsibility for improving the copy, the styling, and the user interface to another